jundalisay/spblist/content/en/research/descartes/passions/article-079.md

 There are many species of Love as there are diverse objects one can love.

 For example:
-- the love of an ambitious person for glory
+1. The love of an ambitious person for glory
-- the love of a miser for money
+2. The love of a miser for money
-- the love of a drunkard for wine
+3. The love of a drunkard for wine
-- the love of a brute for a woman he wishes to violate
+4. The love of a brute for a woman he wishes to violate
-- the love of a person of honor for his friend or for his mistress
+5. The love of a person of honor for his friend or for his mistress
-- the love of a good father for his children
+6. The love of a good father for his children

 These are different from each other yet they are similar insofar as they participate in Love.